Menteith

 Menteith encompasses the parishes of Callander, Aberfoyle, Port of Menteith, Kippen, Kilmadock, Kincardine, Lecropt and Dunblane.

 Etymology

-The name Menteith may be derived from the Brittonic cognate of Welsh mynydd (borrowed into Gaelic as monadh), meaning "mountain, muir", combined with river-name Teith (of obscure origin).
+The name derives from a Brittonic cognate of Welsh mynydd, meaning "mountain" or "muir", and the obscure river name Teith.

-Alternatively, given the topography of the area the name is possibly derived from the Gaelic word moine, meaning Moss or Marsh, cognate with Teith'’.

 History

 In medieval Scotland, Menteith was a stewartry, and later an earldom, ruled by the earls of Menteith.
 Gilchrist is the first known earl.
 In Shakespeare's Macbeth, Menteth (sic) is one of the "noblemen of Scotland" appearing in Act V who allies himself with Malcolm and others to oppose Macbeth's usurpation.